Madrid: Tourism

 By the late 2010s, the gentrification and the spike of tourist apartments in the city centre led to an increase in rental prices, pushing residents out of the city centre.
 Most of the tourist apartments in Madrid (50–54%) are located in the Centro District.
-In the Sol neighborhood (part of the latter district), 3 out of 10 homes are dedicated to tourist apartments, and 2 out of 10 are listed in AirBnB.
+In the Sol neighbourhood (part of the latter district), 3 out of 10 homes are dedicated to tourist apartments, and 2 out of 10 are listed in AirBnB.
 In April 2019 the plenary of the ayuntamiento passed a plan intending to regulate this practice, seeking to greatly limit the number of tourist apartments.
-The normative would enforce a requirement for independent access to those apartments in and out of the street.
-However, after the change of government in June 2019, the new municipal administration plans to revert the regulation.
+The normative would enforce a requirement for independent access to those apartments on and off the street.
+However, after the change of government in June 2019, the new municipal administration planned to revert the regulation.

 International rankings

 A recent study placed Madrid 7th among 36 cities as an attractive base for business.
 It was placed third in terms of availability of office space, and fifth for ease of access to markets, availability of qualified staff, mobility within the city, and quality of life.
 Its less favourable characteristics were seen as pollution, languages spoken, and political environment.
 Another ranking of European cities placed Madrid 5th among 25 cities (behind Berlin, London, Paris and Frankfurt), being rated favourably on economic factors and the labour market as well as transport and communication.